dilipkumar2k6/twitter-system-design/README.md

     userLong: int (4 bytes)
 }
 ```
-- Size of each document:  296 bytes
+- Size of each document:  300 bytes
-    - NoSQL stores each key and data types as well
+    - NoSQL stores each key and data types as well: 6 * 20 bytes ~ 120 bytes
-    - Index also use disk storage
+    - Index also use disk storage: tweetId 4 bytes
-    - Keep size as 1kb to estimate on higher side
+    - Size of one document: 300 + 120 + 4 bytes ~ 424 bytes ~ 500 bytes
 - Total users: 1 billion
 - Daily active users: 200 million
 - On avg every users makes `1` tweet in two days
 - Daily new tweets: 100 million
-    - Daily tweets size: 100 million * 1kb ~ 100GB
+    - Daily tweets size: 100 million * 500 bytes ~ 50GB
-    - Tweets size in 1 year: 36.50TB
+    - Tweets size in 1 year: 18.25TB
-    - Tweets size in 5 years: 182TB
+    - Tweets size in 5 years: 91TB
 - Media storage
     - 1 out of every 5 tweets will have image
     - 1 out of 10th tweets will have video